-What comes to your mind when you think about Scandinavian interior designs?
+What comes to your mind when you think about Scandinavian interior designs in Singapore?

 Maybe you’d suggest a bright setting with wooden furniture.
 Some might suggest IKEA designs, which is not wrong because Scandinavian design boomed throughout the Nordic countries (including Sweden, where IKEA originated) in the 1950s.
 Others might not know it exists, but don’t worry, you’ll have a better grasp of what Scandinavian design is once we look at this five-room hdb located at Bukit Batok West Ave 6 that is designed by Diva’s Interior Design.

 Your home should be a place you love coming back to.
 Many people tend to place attention on the rooms, kitchen, and closet space, but what about the entryway?

 This neutral-hued entrance is one that will make a good first impression for anyone that enters or passes by.
 From black and white patterned tiles to a geometric-grooved wooden partition, it exudes the artistic simplicity of Nordic design.
 The cushion seat is a neat addition that is helpful, especially if you are looking to put on your shoes without the possibility of falling over.

 On the flip side of the doorway is a shoe rack and a bar area.
 Yes, an unlikely pair, but it works perfectly here!

 Incorporating smart usage of space, what was a partition out front is a wine cabinet (top section) and a shoe cabinet (hidden at the bottom).
 The stone patterned bar tabletop matches well with matte black barstools seats with long golden legs.
 It is one way to level up the way you entertain your guests.